and-gorbik/libft/README.md

 # libft
-reimplementation of libc for further projects at school42
+partial reimplementation of libc for further projects at school42

 ### Usage
 `make libft.a`